adg29/demo-parse-stream-genius-ndjson/README.md

 ## Further Enhancements

 Time travel would be an interesting feature to introduce to the dashboard.
 That is to say, allowing an end user to choose a date for which they are interested in viewing a snapshot of the top 5 metrics on the chosen date.
-This would require the data pipeline to be cloned given certain conditions (such as refresh interval) and stored independently of the cache representing the "real time" top 5 metrics.
+This would require the data pipeline to be archived given certain conditions (such as a archive interval) and stored independently of the cache representing the "real time" top 5 metrics.